ischlag/fast-weight-transformers/README.md

 # Linear Transformers Are Secretly Fast Weight Memory Systems
-This repository contains the code accompanying the paper [*Linear Transformers Are Secretly Fast Weight Memory Systems*]() which is currently under review.
+This repository contains the code accompanying the paper [*Linear Transformers Are Secretly Fast Weight Memory Systems*](https://arxiv.org/abs/2102.11174) which is currently under review.
-We provide experiment logs for all synthetic experiments.
+It also contains the logs of all synthetic experiments.
 ## Synthetic Experiments

 ### Requirements